MicrosoftDocs/visualstudio-docs/docs/python/getting-started.md

 In this walkthrough you'll create a new empty Python application, choose a Python environment to work with, and then start writing some code to see IntelliSense at work.
 You'll then work with the interactive REPL window for a short time to create more code, then complete the program and run it both by itself and in the debugger.

 > [!Note]
-> This walkthrough explores the Python experience in Visual Studio 2017; other versions will be similar but can differ in the details.
+> This walkthrough explores the Python experience in Visual Studio 2017; other versions will be similar but may differ in the details.

 ## Create a new Python project